PacktPublishing/Designing-Hexagonal-Architecture-with-Java/chapter4/README.md

-# Chapter 4 - Creating Adapters to Interact with The Outside World
+# Chapter 5 - The Life Cycle of Driving and Driven Operations
-Following are the instructions to compile and run the code samples presented in the first chapter.
+Following are the instructions to compile and run the code samples.

 You need to run these commands from within the chapter 4 directory: